komalpreetkaur90/back_end_final_project/README.md

 - Node.js, TypeScript, and Express — for building a RESTful back-end
 - Firebase Firestore — for database storage
 - Firebase Authentication — for secure login and roles
-- Joi — for data validation
-- Helmet.js and CORS — for security
-- Jest — for testing (targeting 65% coverage)
+- Jest — for testing
 - Swagger/OpenAPI — for API documentation
 -  GitHub — for version control and project management